Pylons/pyramid/docs/narr/introduction.rst

 When your application has an error, an interactive debugger allows you to poke around from your browser to find out what happened.

-To use the :app:`Pyramid` debug toolbar, build your project with a :app:`Pyramid` :term:`cookiecutter`.
+To use the :app:`Pyramid` debug toolbar, build your project with our :term:`cookiecutter`.

 .. seealso::